appsemble/appsemble/docs/03-guide/resources.md

           format: binary
 ```

-Now if the user uses resource actions to create or update a resource which has a picture, The
+Now if the user uses resource actions to create or update a resource which has a picture, the
 picture will be uploaded as a binary blob alongside the rest of the resource which is serialized as
 JSON.
 The API will replace the asset with an auto-generated ID.
 This ID can be used to reference the
 asset in a URL.